CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/modding-guides/vehicles/boe6s-guide-new-car-from-a-to-z/create-base-files.md

 It should show up as “**TEST**” in the vehicle call menu, as we haven't linked the json file to our mod yet.
 Once you call it, it should drive up with the model you are mirroring.

+{% hint style="info" %} If at any point the result is not the one expected you can find the TweakXL log in `(Game Dir)\red4ext\plugins\TweakXL` and the ArchiveXL log in `(Game Dir)\red4ext\plugins\ArchiveXL`.
+It may not tell you what's wrong in great detail, but it will help you narrow down and fix the issue, or verify that there is none. {% endhint %}

 If the command does not add your vehicle to the vehicle call list, check if the `Tweak Records` have been saved correctly.
 To do this, open the **TweakDB Editor** in the **CET** overlay.
 Search for your vehicle’s name, and look for the `Vehicle.name` Record.

 {% hint style="info" %}